Decoding Plants (October 2019)

 Location: Overlook Neighborhood

-Deepen your connection with the place we live by tuning in to the world of plants and learning how the flora of our bio-region is in flux.
+Deepen your connection with the place we live in by tuning in to the world of plants and learning how the flora of our bio-region is in flux.
 Understanding the species we share our home with positions us to be advocates for conservation and offers tools for reimagining our personal and collective relationships to nature.

 Have you ever walked around your neighborhood, or gone on a hike, and wished you knew the names of the plants you saw?
 Have you ever wondered how they fit into the ecosystem and what uses they have?
 In this class, you’ll learn to recognize 12 common plant families and how to identify species using a plant key.
 By the end of the course, you’ll have created your own guide to the major plant families – and you will have fresh eyes for the plants that live right outside your door.